Hoping for the best while preparing for the worst in the face of uncertainty: a new type of incomplete preferences: Representation results

-\begin{axiom} For all $f,g\in \mathcal{F}$, $x\in X$, and $\alpha\in (0,1)$, $f\succ g$ if and only if $\alpha f+(1-\alpha)x \succ \alpha g+(1-\alpha)x$. \end{axiom}
+\begin{axiom} For all $f,g\in \mathcal{F}$, $x\in X$, and $\alpha\in (0,1)$, $f\succsim g$ if and only if $\alpha f+(1-\alpha)x \succsim \alpha g+(1-\alpha)x$. \end{axiom}

-The interpretation of the assumptions in Axiom \ref{axiomclassic} is well-known.
-In particular, on $X$, $\succ$ is the asymmetric part of a complete and transitive relation.
+The relation $\succsim$ is a preorder that is complete on constant acts; the asymmetric part $\succ$ and the symmetric part $\sim$ are derived in the usual way.
 Axiom \ref{axiomcont} is the standard Archimedean continuity condition adopted in models of decision under uncertainty.
-Axiom \ref{axiomcertain} is the independence axiom proposed by \cite{GS1989} in their seminal paper as a weakening of the independence axiom at play in the characterization of subjective expected utility.
+Axiom \ref{axiomcertain} is the certainty independence axiom proposed by \cite{GS1989} in their seminal paper as a weakening of the independence axiom at play in the characterization of subjective expected utility.

-\begin{axiom} For all $x\in X$, the sets $\{f\in \mathcal{F}:f\succ x\}$ and $\{f\in \mathcal{F}: x\succ f\}$ are convex. \end{axiom}
+\begin{axiom} For all $x\in X$, the sets $\{f\in \mathcal{F}:f\succsim x\}$ and $\{f\in \mathcal{F}: x\succsim f\}$ are convex. \end{axiom}

-Axiom \ref{axiomconv} is identical to Axiom 4 in \cite{E2022}, which states that comparisons to a given constant act should not be sensitive to hedging.
-Recall that since $\succ$ is asymmetric and incomplete, in general, $\{f \in \mathcal{F}: f \succ x\}$ is interpreted as the set of acts for which the DM has sufficient conviction to consider them more desirable than the constant act $x$.
-The convexity of $\{f\in \mathcal{F}:f\succ x\}$ is interpreted in terms of uncertainty aversion: an act obtained through hedging between two acts that provide sufficient evidence to be declared more desirable than the constant act $x$ is also considered more desirable than $x$ with sufficient conviction.
-The convexity of $\{f\in \mathcal{F}: x\succ f\}$ is interpreted in terms of preference for uncertainty: when the DM has sufficient conviction to declare two uncertain acts less desirable than the constant act $x$, then the DM also considers with sufficient conviction that an act obtained through hedging between the two is less desirable than $x$.
+Axiom \ref{axiomconv} states that comparisons to a given constant act should not be sensitive to hedging.
+The convexity of $\{f\in \mathcal{F}:f\succsim x\}$ reflects uncertainty aversion: an act obtained through hedging between two acts that are at least as desirable as the constant act $x$ is also at least as desirable as $x$.
+The convexity of $\{f\in \mathcal{F}: x\succsim f\}$ reflects preference for uncertainty: when the DM considers two uncertain acts at most as desirable as $x$, an act obtained through hedging between the two is also at most as desirable as $x$.